carpentries/instructor-training/episodes/20-checkout.md

 In some cases, a Community Discussion meeting may be used for regional community-building, to invite the community to connect with representatives from specific Carpentries committees or subcommunities, or to address a theme of special interest to our community.

 When signing up on the [Etherpad][discussion], be sure to examine the description of your event carefully.
-Also, be sure to double check the time zone, and be sure to mark your calendar after signing up!
+Also, **take care to double check the time zone**, and mark your calendar after signing up!
 At the time of the event, the Zoom link may be found at the top of the Etherpad.

+> ## Carpentries Tools: Etherpad
+>
+> The Etherpad is a widely used tool in Carpentries workshops and many other activities in the community.
+> We also use Etherpads for sign-ups and notes on recurring events, like community discussions and teaching demonstrations.
+> Most Etherpads for recurring events are linked from our ["pad of pads"](https://pad.carpentries.org/pad-of-pads).
+> This is a great one to bookmark and use as a reference throughout your checkout process and as a newly minted member
+> of The Carpentries community.
+>
+{: .callout}

 ### Not Just for Checkout!
 Community Discussion meetings are an excellent opportunity to get help as you prepare to teach and to engage in vital reflection on your practice while connecting with a community of like- minded Instructors.
 You are invited to attend these at any time!
-If you think you might enjoy hosting them, or developing other opportunities for Instructors, consider joining the Instructor Development Committee.
+If you think you might enjoy hosting them, or would like to help develop other opportunities for Instructors, consider joining the Instructor Development Committee.

+> ## Ongoing support
+>
+> Instructors are highly encouraged to participate in discussions before and after each of their workshops,
+> so that they can continue to learn from each other and advance their teaching skills.
+For even more support, or
+> to work more intensively on specific aspects of your teaching practice, consider
+> participating in The Carpentries [Mentoring program][mentoring]!
+{: .callout}

 ### Getting Credit
 After each Community Discussion meeting, hosts submit a form that includes the names of attendees who identified themselves as fulfilling their checkout requirement.
 This is indicated by writing "checkout" next to your name in the Etherpad.
-As long as you indicate that you are completing checkout, it is not necessary to email us after you have attended your meeting.
+As long as you indicate that you are completing checkout and attend the event you are signed up for, it is not necessary to email us after attending your meeting.

 ## 3. Teaching Demonstration

 The teaching demonstration serves several purposes.
-First and foremost, it is an opportunity to **both give and receive feedback** on a more polished presentationm after you have had some time to reflect on your lesson and what you have learned in this workshop.
-In addition, it is an opportunity to **spend some time preparing to teach** well in advance of your first workshop.
+First and foremost, it is an opportunity to **both give and receive feedback** on a more polished presentation after you have had some time to reflect on your lesson and what you have learned in this workshop.
+In addition, it is an opportunity to **spend some time preparing a lesson** well in advance of your first workshop.
 This will ease your preparations when the date of that workshop approaches.
-Finally, it is an opportunity to receive feedback from a **Carpentries
+Finally, it is an opportunity to receive **feedback from a Carpentries
-Instructor Trainer** (like your Trainers at today's event), who can help you make sure you are prepared for a strong start.
+Instructor Trainer** (like your Trainers at today's event), who will help make sure you are prepared for a strong start.

 ### Not a High Stakes Test
 It can be nerve-wracking to perform in front of others!
 This is true when you teach, too.
 As much as possible, try to relax and enjoy this friendly opportunity for feedback and connection with others in our community.
+Remember to embrace your mistakes!

 In some cases, an Instructor Trainer may ask you to repeat your teaching demonstration another time prior to certification.
 If this happens, they will be very clear about exactly what they would like you to change on your second appearance, and why.
 These requests